grados73/Water_pump_controller_PID/README.md

 * [Contact](#contact)

 ## General info
-The microcontroller on the basis of 6 sensors determines the water level in te aquarium and controls the pump in such a way as to provide set amount of water in the aquarium.
+The microcontroller on the basis of 6 sensors determines the water level in the aquarium and controls the pump in such a way as to provide set amount of water in the aquarium.

 ## Screenshots
 ![Code_example1](./Images/Schemat_pcb.png)